sympower/dt-data-load-tool/docs/website/docs/general-usage/http/rest-client.md

 The RESTClient supports various authentication strategies, such as bearer tokens, API keys, and HTTP basic auth, configured through the `auth` parameter of both the `RESTClient` and the `paginate()` method.

-The available authentication methods are defined in the `dlt.sources.helpers.rest_client.auth` module:
+The available authentication methods are defined in the `data_load_tool.sources.helpers.rest_client.auth` module:

 - [BearerTokenAuth](#bearer-token-authentication)
 - [APIKeyAuth](#api-key-authentication)
 - [HttpBasicAuth](#http-basic-authentication)
 - [OAuth2ClientCredentials](#oauth-20-authorization)

-For specific use cases, you can [implement custom authentication](#implementing-custom-authentication) by subclassing the `AuthConfigBase` class from the `dlt.sources.helpers.rest_client.auth` module.
+For specific use cases, you can [implement custom authentication](#implementing-custom-authentication) by subclassing the `AuthConfigBase` class from the `data_load_tool.sources.helpers.rest_client.auth` module.
 For specific flavors of OAuth 2.0, you can [implement custom OAuth 2.0](#oauth-20-authorization) by subclassing `OAuth2ClientCredentials`.

 ### Bearer token authentication